microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

     - Select **MixedRealityToolkit -> Add to Scene and Configure**
     - Select **MixedRealityToolkit -> Utilities -> Update -> Controller Mapping Profiles** (only needs to be done once)
             - This will update any custom controller mapping profiles with updated axes and data, while leaving your custom-assigned input actions intact
+1. Run the [migration tool](Tools/MigrationWindow.md) and run the tool on the *Full Project* to ensure that all of your code is updated to the latest.

 ### NuGet packages